-Type 2 diabetes is a preventable and chronic disease that affects how your body controls sugar (glucose) in your blood.
 Medications, diet, and exercise are the standard treatments.
-But recent studies vouch for something you can find in most kitchen cabinets too: apple cider vinegar.
+But recent studies vouch for something you can find in most kitchen cabinets, too: apple cider vinegar.

-While a number of studies have looked at the link between apple cider vinegar and blood sugar management, they are usually small, with varying results.
+While a number of studies have looked at the link between apple cider vinegar and blood sugar management, they’re usually small — with varying results.

-One study from researchers at Arizona State University found that taking 20 grams of apple cider vinegar diluted in 40 grams of water, with 1 teaspoon of saccharine, could lower blood sugar after meals.
-Another study found that taking apple cider vinegar before bed helped moderate blood sugar upon waking up.
+Another study, this one from 2007, found that taking apple cider vinegar before bed helped moderate blood sugar upon waking up.
 But both studies were small, looking only at 19 and 11 participants, respectively.

-“People should be wary of any ‘quick fix’ or ‘miracle solution’ to their health care needs, as these suggestions are not usually backed by strong evidence and can lead to more harm than good.”
+“People should be wary of any ‘quick fix’ or ‘miracle solution’ to their healthcare needs, as these suggestions are not usually backed by strong evidence and can lead to more harm than good,” Peña says.